 Today’s buyers don’t take kindly to spammy salespeople giving unsolicited calls with offers that fit their business poorly.
-That's why putting some thought into your prospecting makes sure you're spending your time wisely and making more sales.
+That's why putting some thought into your sales prospecting makes sure you're spending your time wisely and making more sales.

 People generally listen to reason, and you should provide that.
 If you’ve done your research and made sure that your value proposition is highly relevant for the person on the other side of the line, a genuine pitch whille prove more successful than those of your cold-calling peers.